×

 Shared Responsibilities: The Standard Approach

 In most cases, Illinois courts presume that it is in the child’s best interests for parents to share parental responsibilities.
-This generally means that both parents retain the right to have a say in how their children are raised, even if the children reside primarily with one parent.
-Courts favor this arrangement because it encourages co-parenting and helps the child benefit from the guidance and involvement of both the mother and father.
-However, “shared responsibility” does not always mean parents must agree on everything.
-In some cases, the court may split responsibilities, giving one parent decision-making power over education, while the other handles healthcare.
+This generally means both parents retain the right to have a say in how their children are raised, even if the children reside primarily with one parent.
+Courts favor this arrangement because it encourages co-parenting and helps the child benefit from both parents’ involvement.

 When Parental Responsibilities Are Restricted